Coachbuilder

-A coachbuilder or body-maker is someone who manufactures bodies for passenger-carrying vehicles.
-Coachwork is the body of an automobile, bus, horse-drawn carriage, or railway carriage.
+A coachbuilder is a person or organization that manufactures bodies for passenger-carrying vehicles.

+The trade of producing coachwork began with bodies for horse-drawn vehicles.
+Today it includes custom automobiles, buses, motor coaches, and railway carriages.

 The word "coach" was derived from the Hungarian town of Kocs.
-A vehicle body constructed by a coachbuilder may be called a "coachbuilt body" (British English) or "custom body" (American English).
+A vehicle body constructed by a coachbuilder may be called a "coachbuilt body" (British English) or "custom body" (American English), and is not to be confused with a custom car.